jnodes/shenbury-ai/DEPRECATED-SHENBURY-DAO-OPERATING-AGREEMENT.md

 **"Agreement"** means this Shenbury DAO Operating Agreement, as it may be amended from time to time.

-**"Blockchain"** means the Tron blockchain or any other blockchain network on which the SHBY Tokens are deployed.
+**"Blockchain"** means the Ethereum blockchain or any other blockchain network on which the SHBY Tokens are deployed.

 **"DAO"** means the decentralized autonomous organization formed and operated in accordance with this Agreement through smart contracts and community consensus.